Chinese Language — History, Development, Classifications, and Fun Facts

 Besides recording pronunciation, today, the Pinyin system is also used to type Chinese words.

 No verb conjugations following changing of personal pronouns and tenses.

 Only using simple adverbial time words to show tenses.

 No accusative cases for personal pronouns.

 Which Parts of Chinese Are Difficult to Learn As A Foreign Language?

-Tones: One Pinyin syllable usually has four tones, and each tone has different Chinese characters and meanings.
+Tones: One Pinyin syllable usually has four tones, each with different Chinese characters and meanings.